Xi defends vision of Hong Kong as 25-year anniversary marked

-Xi last visited Hong Kong in 2017 for the July 1 celebrations, during which he warned that there would be no tolerance for any activities seen as threatening China’s sovereignty and stability.

-The months of pro-democracy protests in 2019 were seen by China’s ruling Communist Party as just such a threat.
+But he also said that Beijing had “comprehensive jurisdiction” over Hong Kong, and that Hong Kong should respect Chinese leadership, even as Beijing allows regions like Hong Kong and neighboring Macao to maintain their capitalist system and a degree of autonomy.

+“After the return to the motherland, Hong Kong has overcome all kinds of challenges and moved forwards steadily,” Xi said.
+“Regardless of whether it was the international financial crisis, the coronavirus pandemic or violent social unrest, nothing has stopped Hong Kong’s progress.”

-Since the protests, Beijing and Hong Kong authorities drafted a national security law that was then used to arrest scores of activists, media figures and democracy supporters; introduced a more “patriotic” curriculum in schools; and revamped election laws to keep opposition politicians who are deemed not patriotic enough out of the city’s Legislature.
-The changes have all but eliminated dissenting voices in the city and have driven many to leave.
+Since the 2019 protests, authorities have used a sweeping national security law to arrest scores of activists, media figures and democracy supporters.
+They introduced a more “patriotic” curriculum in schools and revamped election laws to keep opposition politicians who are deemed not patriotic enough out of the city’s legislature.
+The changes have all but eliminated dissenting voices and have driven many to leave the city.

+In its view, China’s Communist Party has restored stability to a city that was wracked with demonstrations seen as a direct challenge to its rule.
+For Western democracies, Xi has undermined the freedoms and way of life that had distinguished the city from mainland China and made it into a global finance and trade hub.

+U.S. National Security Council spokeswoman Adrienne Watson said in a statement that the dismantling of Hong Kong’s democratic institutions and the pressures on its judiciary, tightening control over academic and press freedoms and the disbandment of civil society groups and news outlets, had “undermined fundamental freedoms to preserve global stability.”

-Xi also officiated the swearing-in ceremony of Hong Kong's new leader John Lee, a former security official who oversaw the crackdown on dissent in the city since 2019 pro-democracy protests.
-Lee pledged to uphold the city's mini-constitution, the Basic Law, and bear allegiance to Hong Kong.
+Xi also officiated the swearing-in ceremony of Hong Kong's new leader John Lee, a former security official who oversaw the crackdown on dissent.
+Lee pledged to uphold the city's mini-constitution and bear allegiance to Hong Kong.
 He also pledged to be accountable to the central government in Beijing.

+“The next five years will be a crucial time for Hong Kong to advance from governance to prosperity," said Lee.

+He has previously indicated plans to enact Article 23 in the city's Basic Law.
+It concerns local legislation to protect the Chinese government against acts that threaten national security, such as treason, secession, sedition, subversion and foreign collusion.

 At a morning flag-raising ceremony — attended by Lee, his predecessor Carrie Lam and other officials but not Xi — police officers carrying the Chinese and Hong Kong flags marched into Golden Bauhinia Square for the ceremony with the Chinese “goose-stepping” style, replacing a British-style march.
 Guests stood at attention as the Chinese national anthem was played.